rachlllg/FLP_Semantic_Search/README.md

 # CourtListener Semantic Search Documentation
 As of February 3rd, 2025

+## Foreword
+This project is the result of community effort within the Free Law Project and the broader legal community, see [GitHub ticket](https://github.com/freelawproject/courtlistener/issues/4962) for discussions and previous experiments.

 ## Goal
 To implement semantic search functionality within CourtListener search functions, starting with Case Law (opinions).